 A whole bunch of Vienna’s museums traditionally throw open their doors late and usher you in to experience special tours, displays, and/or entertainment one evening in October.

-A lovely buzz runs through the city during this Long Night of Museums (unconfirmed but traditionally the first Saturday of the month), which the state broadcasting company (ORF) organises.
+A lovely buzz runs through the city during this Long Night of Museums (October 7th), which the ORF state broadcasting company organises.
 Thousands mill the streets with a single ticket covering entry to any participating museum.

 Talking museums, major art exhibitions normally begin in October to capture the Christmas traffic (scroll back up the page for suggestions).